Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Monitoring Docker, OpenShift and Kubernetes - Version 5.9 - Support for multiple Splunk Clusters, streaming API Objects

-With this release we improved capabilities for streaming data to the multiple Splunk Clusters and support for deploying multiple collectord on the same node (in case you need to stream the same data to multiple clusters), and added a new capability to stream objects and changes from the API Server.
+With this release we improved capabilities for streaming data to multiple Splunk Clusters and support for deploying multiple Collectord instances on the same node (in case you need to stream the same data to multiple clusters), and added a new capability to stream objects and changes from the API Server.

-This release also includes journald input fix.
-We have found that in previos vertion Collectord could hold the file descriptors of the rotated journald files.
+This release also includes a journald input fix.
+We have found that in the previous version Collectord could hold the file descriptors of the rotated journald files.
 If you are using Journald input (enabled by default), please upgrade.

 Streaming API Objects